What is a business plan and why is it important?

 - What does success look like after starting this law firm?

-Answering these questions can be more difficult than you think, but without clear goals for why you want to run a law firm, investing in this dream would feel misguided at best.
+Answering these questions might be more difficult than you think, but they’ll help you get clear on your goals for why you want to run a law firm.

 2. Consider how much revenue you’ll need